idejaferati/RecipeSharing/README.md

 4.**Create the database**

-From the Package Manager Console, execute the following command to apply migrations and create the database:
+From the Package Manager Console, change your target project in RecipeSharingApi.DataLayer and execute the following command to apply migrations and create the database:

     Update-Database